BaslaelWorkineh/MeTTa_vscode_extension/README.md

-# Metta Language Support
+# MeTTa Language Support

-This extension provides Syntax Auto-Formatting, Highlighting, Linting, Hovering for detail, Code Snippets, Folding and File-Icon only for the Metta programming language.
+This extension provides Syntax Auto-Formatting, Highlighting, Linting, Hovering for detail, Code Snippets, Folding and File-Icon for the MeTTa programming language.

 ## Instructions

 - Install the extension
-- If your code base is only in metta, Set Color Theme provided by the extension
+- If your code base is only in MeTTa, Set Color Theme provided by the extension
 - To change between themes press: `CTR + SHIFT + P`, search for color theme and click, then choose Dark Modern or Metta Theme.
-- I don't recommend setting file icon theme provided by the extension since it currently doesn't support other file types rather than metta.
+- I don't recommend setting file icon theme provided by this extension since it currently doesn't support other file types other than MeTTa.

 ## Features

-- Document Auto-formatting for Metta files by pressing CTR + S or if auto-save mode is enabled it will auto-format your file
+- Document Auto-formatting for MeTTa files by pressing CTR + S or if auto-save mode is enabled it will auto-format your file
-- Syntax highlighting for Metta language
+- Syntax highlighting for MeTTA language
 - Hovering for more detail on keys
 - Linting for Error handling
 - Snippets to give you starter